Pasvalys: Industry

 Pasvalys is famous for its farmhouse beer and is a part of Beer Route in Lithuania.

-Cheese factory owned by company Pieno Žvaigždės is located in the city.
+Cheese factory owned by the company Pieno Žvaigždės is located in the city.

 Sports

-Pasvalys has its basketball club - BC Pieno žvaigždės.
+Pasvalys has its basketball club (which is now defunct)- BC Pieno žvaigždės.

+It also has two football clubs- SK Sanžile (defunct) and FK Pasvalys who play in the 4th tier of Lithuanian football.